beta-tester/RPi-GPS-PPS-StratumOne/README.md

 - GPS module with PPS output (Adafruit Ultimate GPS Breakout - 66 channel w/10 Hz updates - Version 3; https://www.adafruit.com/products/746)

 ### software:
-- Raspberry Pi OS Buster Lite (2020-02-13 or newer, https://www.raspberrypi.org/downloads/raspbian/)
+- Raspberry Pi OS Buster (2020-05-27 or newer, https://www.raspberrypi.org/downloads/raspbian/)

 ## installation:
 assuming,
-- your Raspberry Pi is running Raspberry Pi OS Buster Lite (2020-02-13 or newer),
+- your Raspberry Pi is running Raspberry Pi OS Buster (2020-05-27 or newer),
 - and has a proper connection to the internet via LAN.
 - and your SD card is expanded,
 - and you connected the GPS module direct to the RPi's RX/TX pins of the GPIO and the GPS PPS pin to the RPi' GPIO #4

 1. run `bash install-gps-pps.sh` to install necessary packages and setup Kernel PPS, GPSD, and NTP with PPS support.
 2. reboot your RPi with `sudo reboot`
-3. **_in case you have a RPi3, RPi3+, RPi4 or RPi0w with a built-in bluetooth adapter, please run `sudo raspi-conf` and disable the bluetooth adapter there. otherwise the built-in bluetooth adapter will block the serial port of the GPIO pins._**
+3. **_in case you have a RPi3, RPi3+, RPi4 or RPi0w with a built-in bluetooth adapter, and the script didn't disabled blutooth sucesssfully, please run `sudo raspi-conf` and disable the bluetooth adapter there. otherwise the built-in bluetooth adapter will block the serial port of the GPIO pins._**

 done.